jonhermansen/nixbsd-shared-flake/README.md

 # Planned TODO

 - Upload artifacts to Cachix
-- Consolidate all NixBSD configuration into this repository
+- Consolidate all NixBSD configuration into this repository (but still consume upstream NixBSD as a flake)
 - Produce a NixBSD install ISO
--
+- Upstream fix for infinite recursion
+- Investigate failing tests which I disabled to get to this point